 It’s a Merry Tuba Christmas!
 This month, in hundreds of cities across the country, bunches of tuba-toting musicians will gather to play holiday music.
 What began as a tribute to a tuba performer, who was born on Christmas Day, has become a unique showcase of tubas and their brass relatives – euphoniums and sousaphones and baritones.
 As a graduate teaching assistant at Indiana University’s acclaimed music school, Garnett (G.R.)
 Davis

 Over four decades ago, a retiring NYC doorman gave young Gabe Guzman some friendly advice.
 “He shared a secret with me,” smiles Gabe.
 “He told me if I could find work in a hospital or a job as a doorman, I’d have one of the best jobs in the city,” he recalls.
-Greeting me with his huge grin and friendly wave, Gabe opens the door and welcomes me into his
+Greeting me with his huge grin and a friendly wave, Gabe opens the door and welcomes me into

 Dodging cartons of cut flowers and drivers unloading boxes of tulips and hydrangeas, I maneuver my way along the crowded – and colorful – Chelsea sidewalk.
 Coffee in hand, this truly is a beautiful way to start my NYC day.
 As Troy Baksh says – “Who can possibly be unhappy when surrounded by fresh flowers?!”
 Located on West 28th Street, between 6th and 7th Avenues, New York City’s Flower Market